Alan Journet, Co-facilitator, Southern Oregon Climate Action Now

 Synthetic Gas can be produced by an energy intensive process (electrolysis) that splits water (H2O) into Hydrogen (H2) and Oxygen (O2).
 The Hydrogen can be used directly as a fuel, or then inserted into Carbon dioxide (CO2) with Oxygen released as a by-product to produce methane (CH4).
 Unfortunately, “The energy value of the hydrogen produced is about 80% of the energy used to split the water molecule…” in the first place (https://www.carboncommentary.com/blog/2017/7/5/hydrogen-made-by-the-electrolysis-of-water-is-now-cost-competitive-and-gives-us-another-building-block-for-the-low-carbon-economy).
 This means using fossil fuel to generate Hydrogen releases more greenhouse gases than would be used by just using those fossil fuels directly as an energy source.
 To be an effective climate response, the energy used to manufacture the synthetic methane must be a renewable energy source otherwise substantial greenhouse gas emissions will inevitably result.
 Using fossil fuel to generate Hydrogen would undermine or even negate subsequent transmission and combustion benefits.

 Renewable Natural Gas (RNG) is biogas generated from biological materials (with plants at the base of the food chain) that previously captured carbon dioxide from our current atmosphere.
 When the gas is ultimately combusted to release its energy, the CO2 recently captured is released back into the current atmosphere.
 This means that the carbon dioxide released was recently extracted from the current atmosphere and is returned to it.
 This is different from fossil gas and fossil fuels generally.
 With fossil fuels, the carbon dioxide released when the fuel is burned was trapped from an atmosphere hundreds of millions of years ago, and is thus transferred from that atmosphere to ours.
 This is the reason that RNG has been labelled a renewable energy source.
 This is certainly a benefit over all fossil fuels.
-However, in undertaking the greenhouse gas accounting in assessing the relative benefits of RNG, we must undertake a full lifecycle analysis and include any fossil fuels used during the production of the RNG and the emissions that result.
+However, in undertaking the greenhouse gas accounting in assessing the relative benefits of RNG, we must undertake a full lifecycle analysis and include any fossil fuels used during the production of the RNG and the emissions that result from that process and any leakage occurring during transmission.

-In addition, unlike the process of fracking which results in fugitive emissions (leakage) of methane that potentially negates the combustion benefits of fossil gas versus coal and oil, the manufacture of RNG should not result in the release (leakage) of methane since it necessarily is sealed to exclude oxygen.
+In addition, unlike the process of fracking which results in fugitive emissions (leakage) of methane that potentially negates the combustion benefits of fossil gas versus coal and oil, the manufacture of RNG should not result in the release (leakage) of methane since it necessarily is sealed to exclude oxygen and maintain an anaerobic environment.
 However, to reach an end-use the RNG must still be piped under pressure, during which leakage can and will occur.

 However, despite some benefits, the concerns regarding RNG are several.